 - It's no-churn.
 As mentioned- to make the actual ice cream, you just need a whisk and a bowl.
 No ice cream machine is needed, or remember to freeze your ice cream bowl ahead of time.

 - The perfect combination of textures.
-You get everything in this ice cream, smooth and creamy texture from the ice cream, chewy, fudgy bits from the brownies.
+You get everything in this ice cream, smooth and creamy texture from the ice cream, and chewy, fudgy bits from the brownies.
 Heavenly combinations!

 - Indulgence to the max.
 The caramel ice cream in itself is absolutely incredible.
 The chunks of brownies throughout elevate it to one of sheer decadence!